Updated: Dec 11, 2020

 - If you find yourself procrastinating, just do one thing.
 Think of a small thing that will get momentum going and start to build motivation.

 - Plan some rewards, like 15 minutes to read a book, sitting in the garden, or a cup of coffee once you have completed a certain task.

 It is now thought to be a myth.
-Rather than doing several things at once, you just end up diluting your attention on the tasks that you are carrying out.
+Rather than doing several things at once, you just end up diluting your attention across the tasks that you are doing.